HassanDev1/xylophone-flutter/README.md

 ## My Goal

-is to get conformable using Flutter packages and building repeated widgets.
+is to get confortable using Flutter packages and building repeated widgets.

-## What you will create
+## What I created

 I am going to make a music app that plays Xylophone sounds.